TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/sys.rst

 .. c:function:: void PyOS_AfterFork_Child()

    Function to update internal interpreter state after a process fork.
-   This must be called from the child process after calling :c:func:`fork`, or any similar function that clones the current process, if there is any chance the process will call back into the Python interpreter.
+   This must be called kutoka the child process after calling :c:func:`fork`, or any similar function that clones the current process, if there is any chance the process will call back into the Python interpreter.
    Only available on systems where :c:func:`fork` is defined.